unitedastronomer/E1-572G-Hackintosh/README.md

 	* Once booted through Windows, it will take over the boot order and you'll be unable to boot through OpenCore.
 Make sure to [install Bootcamp utilities](https://dortania.github.io/OpenCore-Post-Install/multiboot/bootcamp.html#installation) in Windows after installing macOS if you are multi-booting.
 * Cannot connect to Wi-Fi
 	* To work around this, manually connect using the "Other" option in the Wi-Fi menu bar or manually add the network in the "Network" preference pane.
-* The install is taking too long; **patience is key!**
-	* Do not manually power off or reboot your machine as this will break the installation and require reinstalling.
-	* However, if you can't get past a looping error (`-v` boot-arg must be present to see), remove the battery, and press the power button for at least 30 seconds.
 * [Fixing Window features after installing macOS](https://github.com/5T33Z0/OC-Little-Translated/blob/main/I_Windows/Windows_fixes.md)
 * [Use Windows partition under macOS via VMWare](https://github.com/mackonsti/s145-14iwl/blob/master/Fusion.md)